Steps to Hiring your First Employee in Illinois

 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
-Here are 8 steps a business will need to take when hiring their first employee in Illinois.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.
+Here are 8 steps a business will need to make when hiring their first employee in Illinois.

 Step 1 – Register as an Employer

 Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Tax Number from the Illinois Department of Revenue and Unemployment Insurance Tax Account Number from the Illinois Department of Employment Security.